Consulting Best Practices Initiative

 TREND 5: AI Doesn’t Solve Everything

-While service protocols, business plans, and job descriptions oriented to the spa and wellness industry can easily be created using AI, at this point, they tend to be very surface-oriented and neglect to address some of the major challenges we may see in our labor pool, or that are specific to our industry.
+Even though AI makes it simple to create protocols, business plans, and job descriptions oriented to the spa and wellness industry, these still tend to be very surface-oriented, neglecting to address some of the major challenges that may arise in our labor pool, or are specific to our industry.
 There is nothing like the expertise of a live human when you need to get something right the first time.
 And, of course, AI tells you what has been done, not what is possible, and does not produce the oft-required creative solutions to the challenges of opening and operating a people-intensive business.